Q: What is Amazon GuardDuty?

 Q: Can I take automated preventative actions using Amazon GuardDuty?

-With Amazon GuardDuty, Amazon CloudWatch Events, and AWS Lambda, you have the flexibility to set up automated preventative actions based on a security finding.
-For example, you can create a Lambda function to modify your AWS security group rules based on security findings.
+With Amazon GuardDuty, Amazon CloudWatch Events, and Amazon Lambda, you have the flexibility to set up automated preventative actions based on a security finding.
+For example, you can create a Lambda function to modify your Amazon Web Services security group rules based on security findings.
 If you get a GuardDuty finding indicating one of your Amazon EC2 instances is being probed by a known malicious IP, you can address it through a CloudWatch Events rule that triggers a Lambda function to automatically modify your security group rules and restrict access on that port.

 Q: How are Amazon GuardDuty detections developed and managed?